fbargaglistoffi/NetworkCausalTree/paper/paper.md

                             output = "estimation")
 ```

-Results can be graphically represented by using the appropriate ‘plot_NCT’ function included in the ‘NetworkCausalTree’ package.
+The results are included in a  `data.frame` object which provides information about i) the partitions identified by the tree ii) the number of units included in all partitions, iii) the estimated CACEs, with their corresponding standard errors .
+The function `print()` displays these results and  ‘plot_NCT()’ function visualizes results.
 For instance, the plot related to the ‘NetworkCausalTree’ resulted in the **Example 1** is obtained using:

 ```r